 The Handbook to Literary Research (2010), edited and written by current and past members of the discipline, is a vital preparation for and companion to postgraduate study in the discipline.

-The English and Creative Writing at The Open University offers PhD supervision in any area that matches the research expertise of individual academic members of the discipline.
+The Department of English and Creative Writing at The Open University offers PhD supervision in any area that matches the research expertise of individual academic members of the discipline.
 You could also consult the themes covered by the four Research Groups – History of Books and Reading, Postcolonial and Global Literatures, Contemporary Cultures of Writing, and Literature and Music – and in Research Projects.